 The abyss between light and dark is growing wider every day.
 We’ve watched this happen over the past few decades as shaking took place around both the secular and church worlds.
 Men and women of position did not permit the Word of God to be a lamp unto their feet and a light unto their path.
 They walked in partial light.
 With the pathway still obscured, they stumbled and fell.
 Ah, but take heart!
 The Bright and Morning Star shines to give direction.
 When heeded, there will be no stumbling.
 There may be thorns and rocks in our pathway in the form of persecution and tribulation, but in the heart there will be no doom or gloom.
 Jesus said, I have sent My angel to testify to you these things in the churches.
 I am the Root and the Offspring of David, the Bright and Morning Star.

 The Bright and Morning Star indicates a new day is about to dawn with new opportunities and clear direction visible to all.
 Jesus is that star!
 He will continue to shine brightly in the days to come.
 His Church will triumph in every battle, win over every obstacle, and disintegrate every weapon formed against Her.
 She will outshine every counterfeit, every bad report, and every evildoer.
-Jesus said He will build His Church and the gates of hell shall not prevail against Her.
-The Church of Jesus Christ is not defeated; she is alive and well although in some geographical locations around the world her light may still be underground.
+Jesus said He will build His Church.
+The Church of Jesus Christ is not defeated; she is alive and well, although in some geographical locations around the world her light may still be underground.

 We thank God for the shaking.
 We are brave.
 We are disciplined persons.
 Those who judge themselves need not be judged.
 We discipline ourselves so we won’t have to receive imposed discipline.
 We’ll be strong to conquer in Jehovah’s strength.
 We are bold.
 Those who know their God are those who do great exploits.
 New discoveries, righteous feats, recovery of those things relinquished or stolen—all come to those who choose to follow Jesus.
 His disciples know that Light shines brighter in total darkness.